Retire in Novigrad, Croatia

 What is it like to retire in Novigrad?

 "Life for a retiree in Novigrad can be quite serene and fulfilling.
 This small coastal town offers a peaceful environment with a slow pace of life, perfect for those looking to relax and enjoy their retirement years.
 The town is known for its rich history, beautiful architecture, and stunning sea views, providing plenty of cultural attractions for retirees to explore.
 There are several historical sites, including the Novigrad Castle and the Parish Church of St. Pelagius and St. Maximus, which offer a glimpse into the town's past.
 The Lapidarium Museum is also a popular destination, housing a collection of stone monuments from the ancient Roman era.
 For recreation, retirees can enjoy a variety of activities.
 The town's location on the Adriatic Sea makes it perfect for water-based activities like swimming, boating, and fishing.
 There are also several walking and biking trails in and around the town, offering opportunities for outdoor exercise and exploration.
 While Novigrad may not have a bustling nightlife like larger cities, it does offer a selection of restaurants and bars where retirees can enjoy local cuisine and wines.
 During the summer months, the town hosts a number of festivals and concerts, providing entertainment and a chance to socialize.
 As for the expat community, while not as large as in some other European destinations, it is steadily growing.
 The town's beauty, safety, and quality of life have attracted retirees from various countries.
 The locals are known to be friendly and welcoming, making it easier for expats to integrate and feel at home.
 In the surrounding areas of Novigrad, retirees can explore vineyards and olive groves, visit neighboring towns and villages, or take a short drive to larger cities like Pula and Rovinj for a change of pace.
-Overall, Novigrad offers a blend of relaxation, culture, and community that can make retirement life enjoyable and fulfilling," remarked one retiree in Novigrad.
+Overall, Novigrad offers a blend of relaxation, culture, and community that can make retirement life enjoyable and fulfilling," said a retiree who moved to Novigrad, Croatia.

 Get Quote